nhsconnect/eps-dos-api/Readme.md

 ### dos-api-app

 A vertx instance running in a container listening on 8086.
+One instance per container and one container per API version.

 The instance has the following services: